DenisLabrecque/DenisLabrecque.github.io/_posts/2016-11-07-the-truth-about-pcc.md

 layout: post
 title: The Truth about Pensacola Christian College
 subtitle: All you wanted to know about the rules from a student who's been there
-headline: Unfortunately, those who yell the loudest (usually the most roudy) also get most of the attention.
-Voices dissenting PCC can be very loud, but from the perspective of a (perhaps less unusual) student, here is an attempt to describe discipline at Pensacola Christian.
+headline: Although voices dissenting PCC can be very loud, from the perspective of a (perhaps less unusual) student, here is an attempt to describe discipline at Pensacola Christian.
 hero-image: https://s-media-cache-ak0.pinimg.com/originals/b5/d9/7d/b5d97d0d23383c877535b486835192fd.jpg
 thumbnail: https://s-media-cache-ak0.pinimg.com/564x/b5/d9/7d/b5d97d0d23383c877535b486835192fd.jpg
 categories: blog